UPPMAX/programming_formalisms/docs/project/team_roles.md

 ### Exercise 1: signal your experience

 We all have different skill levels.
+In a normal setting, we would have had time to find out everyone's skill level.
+In this course, however, we take a ruthless shortcut.
+We do so, so that the more experienced developers are likelier to get tasks that suit their level.

+Do so by modifying the README file in the course project, assign yourself a skill level, by adding your name in the right row of the table with experience levels.

+When unsure, pick 'junior'.

 ### Exercise 2: signal a role you want to practice